mirzaatifbaig/mirzaatifbaig/README.md

-- 👋 Hi, I’m @mirzaatifbaig
+- 👋 Hi, I’m Atif
-- 👀 I’m interested in javascript/listp/C
-- 🌱 I’m currently learning react
+- 🌱 I’m currently learning javascript and react.
-- 💞️ I’m looking to collaborate on nothing
 - 📫 If you want to reach message me at mirzaatifb91@gmail.com or here.